haydenpog/freewebguisource/readme.md

 # To add new features:
 * Add new box with things in the html
-* Add new form.get in here
+* Add new form.get for the new items in cheat function
-* Add to the config below V
+* Add to the config write string
 * Add to the linkage program so it reads.
-* Add to ur cheat ofc :D
+* Add the real feature to ur cheat ofc :D